-Fig. 8.6: Time of manual reset
+Fig. 8.6: Manual reset time

 8.5 Unlocking start/restart interlock

 The reset button can be used to unlock the start/restart interlock.
 In this way, the responsible person can restore the ON state of the safety sensor following process interruptions (due to triggering of protective function, failure of the voltage supply).